HofmaDresu/Blog/_posts/2018-04-29-todo-xamarin-native-android.markdown

 ### Tools and Environment
 > Note: If you've already read the previous post on creating the todo app with Xamarin Forms, this section will be very familiar to you and you can skip ahead to <a href="#creating-hello-world">Creating Hello World</a>

 We can develop for Xamarin on either a PC or a Mac.
-On PC we would use Visual Studio (I'm using Visual Studio 2017 Community) and on Mac we would use Visual Studio for Mac, both available <a href="https://www.visualstudio.com/" target="_blank">here</a>.
+On PC we would use Visual Studio (I'm using Visual Studio 2017 Community) and on Mac we would use Visual Studio for Mac, both available <a href="https://www.visualstudio.com/" target="_blank" rel="noopener">here</a>.
 For Android development, the installers for Visual Studio will install all additional dependencies, like the Android SDK, emulators, Java, etc.

 In addition to Visual Studio, I would also recommend installing Android Studio.
 This isn't required, especially for quick prototyping, but it has better tools for creating/managing emulators and for managing the SDK.